 Katelyn is an associate in the Litigation and Government Enforcement Practice Group assisting clients in complex civil litigation and government enforcement matters.

-Prior to joining the Firm, Katelyn worked at a litigation firm where she focused on restrictive covenant, products liability, and shareholder dispute litigation.
-She also served as a law clerk to the Hon.
-Maria Valdez in the United States District Court for the Northern District of Illinois.
+Prior to joining the Firm, Katelyn worked at a litigation firm where she focused on restrictive covenant, products liability and shareholder dispute litigation.

 Representative Legal Matters